 This was our naughty dessert when we stayed in watching movies all night.
 I think the sugar in that trifle would do the job of keeping us up all night!

-As you’d suspect, we both always felt sick afterwards, but for some reason, we still managed to justify it the next time.
+As you’d suspect, we both always felt sick afterward, but for some reason, we still managed to justify it the next time.
 Ahh…the days of not caring in our early 20s.

 How times have changed!
 Not only are we vegan now, but I would never buy processed ingredients like that now.